-Our Website may provide links to third-party websites.
+Our Website may provide links to third-party websites and Third Party Managed Pages.
 We cannot be responsible for the security and content of such third-party websites.
 Please be sure to read that company’s privacy and cookies policies before using or putting your personal information on their site.
 The same applies to any third-party websites or content you connect to using our products and services.

 - Your California Privacy Rights